Large Language Models: An Illustrated Guide

 Acknowledgements

-Alan Watts: The person who’s had the biggest influence on my life.
+Alan Watts: The person who’s had the biggest spiritual influence on my life.
 Buy his books on Amazon